 Promoting Space Exploration and Astronomy to the General Public through lecture meetings and the bi-monthly CAPCOM Magazine.
-We have one Zoom online meeting per month and after lock-down one social gathering lecture meeting per month both with an expert speaker with a spaceflight or astronomical talk.
+We have one Zoom online meeting per month at present.
+Meetings feature an expert speaker with a spaceflight or astronomical talk.
 We also have a free weekly Newsletter “GoSpaceWatch Weekly”.
 Sign up for this Here.

 Our next Online Lecture features Broadcaster and Astronomer Pete Williamson FRAS with a lecture entitled “The Art of Remote Observing: Social Distancing at its Best” on Wednesday 19th August 2020.
 For details and Tickets please see lecture page here.